ConceptaNjolima/MyTNTResources/Stretch topics/moreredux/moreredux.md

 ### Sample app with Redux in Action: Coding Edu4You

-* What would the state save in this example?
+* What would the store be in this example?

-* Let's go through the steps to implement the application
+* Let's go through the steps to implement the app

 * Code [here](https://github.com/tnt-summer-academy/Samples/tree/main/Stretch/courses-redux)